 A 2008 study by the Organic Consumers Association showed that many eco-friendly dish soaps contained 1,4-dioxane, which is a byproduct of the production of SLES.
 Most of these companies no longer use SLES, but Ecover is a notable exception.
 Some products containing SLS are manufactured on equipment used to produce SLES, resulting in 1,4-dioxane cross-contamination if the equipment is not cleaned properly.
 Seventh Generation claims that their dish soap no longer contains detectable levels of 1,4-dioxane, despite their use of SLS and initial cross-contamination problems.

 Bottom line: I’m never okay with using products that contain SLES, but I’m basically cool with SLS if I can’t find an alternative product without it.
-Because of the 1,4-dioxane cross-contamination issues, products with neither SLS nor SLES should be the first choice.

 If you liked this post, sign up for our newsletter to be alerted when we publish new content like this!